 Vailamah Pareatumbee joined the administrative services in 1980 and moved to the Ministry of Finance (Management Audit Bureau) in 1989, as Accounting Technician.
 She was offered appointment as Accountant in 1990 and then promoted successively to Senior and Principal Accountant in 2003.
-This post has been restyled twice as Principal Financial & Management Analyst and then to Lead Analyst.
+This post has been restyled twice Arnaud Martin has been a Board as Principal Financial & Management

 Mrs Pareatumbee is also a member of the MTPA Tender and HR Committees.
 She is the Board member of the Mauritius Ports Authority since October 2013.
-She is also a Fellow of the Association of Chartered and Certified Accountants since 2001 and, in the year 2000, she successfully completed her master's in business administration (MBA) with specialization in Finance.
+She is also a Fellow Mr Martin was chairman of the of the Association of Chartered and Certified Accountants since 2001 and, in the year 2000, she in 1996/97 and 2003/04, equally successfully completed her master's Chairman of World Leisure Holidays in business administration (MBA) with